bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-JavaScript ignores white spaces, tabs and newlines that appear in your code, except if they are part of a string or a regular expression.
+<p>JavaScript ignores white spaces, tabs and newlines that appear in your
+code, except if they are part of a string or a regular expression.</p>

-Because of this feature, you can format your programs in the neat and consistent way.
-And, in general, it is a very good idea to format your programs, because formatting makes your programs easy to read and understand.
+<p>Because of this feature, you can format your programs in the neat and
+consistent way.
+And, in general, it is a very good idea to format your programs, because formatting makes your programs easy to read and understand.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 19 comments (15) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">